FutureMan0/DV2Plex/.github/PULL_REQUEST_TEMPLATE.md

-## Beschreibung
+## Description

-Bitte beschreibe deine Änderungen im Detail.
+Please describe your changes in detail.

-## Art der Änderung
+## Type of Change

-Bitte markiere die zutreffenden Optionen:
+Please mark the applicable options:

-- [ ] Bugfix (nicht-breaking Änderung, die ein Problem behebt)
+- [ ] Bugfix (non-breaking change that fixes an issue)
-- [ ] Neues Feature (nicht-breaking Änderung, die Funktionalität hinzufügt)
+- [ ] New Feature (non-breaking change that adds functionality)
-- [ ] Breaking Change (fix oder feature, das bestehende Funktionalität ändert)
+- [ ] Breaking Change (fix or feature that changes existing functionality)
-- [ ] Dokumentation (nur Änderungen an der Dokumentation)
+- [ ] Documentation (documentation changes only)
-- [ ] Code-Refactoring (keine Funktionalitätsänderung)
+- [ ] Code Refactoring (no functional change)
-- [ ] Performance-Verbesserung
+- [ ] Performance Improvement
-- [ ] Test (Hinzufügen oder Ändern von Tests)
+- [ ] Test (adding or changing tests)

 ## Checklist

-- [ ] Mein Code folgt den Coding-Standards des Projekts
+- [ ] My code follows the project's coding standards
-- [ ] Ich habe selbst getestet
+- [ ] I have tested it myself
-- [ ] Ich habe Kommentare hinzugefügt, besonders bei komplexen Bereichen
+- [ ] I have added comments, especially in complex areas
-- [ ] Ich habe die Dokumentation entsprechend aktualisiert
+- [ ] I have updated the documentation accordingly
-- [ ] Meine Änderungen generieren keine neuen Warnings
+- [ ] My changes generate no new warnings
-- [ ] Ich habe Tests hinzugefügt, die beweisen, dass mein Fix/Feature funktioniert
+- [ ] I have added tests that prove my fix/feature works
-- [ ] Neue und bestehende Unit-Tests bestehen lokal mit meinen Änderungen
+- [ ] New and existing unit tests pass locally with my changes
-- [ ] Alle abhängigen Pull Requests wurden gemerged
+- [ ] All dependent pull requests have been merged

 ## Tests

-Bitte beschreibe die Tests, die du durchgeführt hast, um deine Änderungen zu verifizieren:
+Please describe the tests you performed to verify your changes:

-## Screenshots (falls zutreffend)
+## Screenshots (if applicable)

-Füge Screenshots hinzu, wenn deine Änderungen die UI betreffen.
+Add screenshots if your changes affect the UI.

-## Zusätzliche Notizen
+## Additional Notes

-Füge hier zusätzliche Informationen hinzu, die für Reviewer hilfreich sein könnten.
+Add any additional information here that might be helpful for reviewers.

-## Verwandte Issues
+## Related Issues

 Fixes #(issue number)
 Closes #(issue number)